 Tovo takes a similar approach, explaining “executing strategy is all about making decisions.
-And right now, I’m not sure we’re prioritizing among the risks, and then enforcing that strategic prioritization down the chain.
-In a sense, it’s great that DoD [Department of Defense] is trying to get its house in order, but what is the nation’s approach to strategy?”
+And right now, I’m not sure we’re prioritising among the risks and then enforcing that strategic prioritisation down the chain.
+In a sense, it’s great that DoD [Department of Defence] is trying to get its house in order, but what is the nation’s approach to strategy?”

 Vickers agreed: “The fundamental problem across the board is, ‘Do I have a coherent strategic and operational concept to generate campaign effects and obtain strategic goals?’
 You have to think differently.”

 Changing circumstances require a new strategy.
 To think differently, you need to start at the beginning and ask the most basic questions about why SOF exists in the first place.

 Tovo has led SOF organisations for decades and he has seen special operators deployed all over the world, for seemingly every conceivable mission.
 Yet his answer for why we have SOF is straightforward.

 “We have SOF to do things that the conventional forces can’t do—whatever that is,” he said.
 “If the conventional forces can do it, you don’t need SOF.”

 As a member of the House Armed Services Committee, Rep. James Langevin has a direct role in charting the path for SOF.
 His goal is to “ensure that SOCOM [Special Operations Command] teams are used because they are the right fit for a mission and that mission is a priority for our nation.”